UmakanthOS/oscon2018Labs/AzureBlockChain/Blockchain on Azure.md

 In the next step, please click on the "Disable" option for monitoring as no monitoring is required for this lab.
 	![Disable Monitoring](Images/blockchain-settings-4.png)

+	_Disable Monitoring_

-1. Review the settings in the "Summary" blade and click **OK** at the bottom of the blade.
+Review the settings in the "Summary" blade and click **OK** at the bottom of the blade.
 Then click the **Create** button at the bottom of the "Create" blade to begin the deployment.

 The deployment will probably take 10 to 15 minutes to complete, but rather than wait for it to finish, proceed to Exercise 2 and begin the process of setting up a wallet.